Provide is transforming healthcare lending with the help of Slack

 The lending process involves many different teams, documents and systems, which can make it difficult to keep everyone aligned and on track to meet tight deadlines.
 From the beginning, Provide knew that part of creating a best-in-class customer and employee experience would involve carefully selecting technology that streamlined its processes.

-‘Whether you’re an underwriter, loan operations specialist, inside salesperson, closing officer or any other operational contributor, you’re automatically added to the deal channels you’re supposed to be in without even thinking about it.
-This allows us to make quick, accurate, well-documented decisions when issues inevitably come up in the course of a deal,’ Bennett says.
-‘It would be much harder to build that one source of truth if we were relying solely on email or even the newsfeed in our software – which, by the way, we’ve configured to automatically catalogue messages pinned to the deal’s Slack channel.’
+“Whether you’re an underwriter, loan operations specialist, inside salesperson, closing officer or any other operational contributor, you’re automatically added to the deal channels you’re supposed to be in without even thinking about it.
+This allows us to make quick, accurate, well-documented decisions when issues inevitably come up in the course of a deal,” Bennett says.
+“It would be much harder to build that one source of truth if we were relying solely on email or even the newsfeed in our software—which, by the way, we’ve configured to automatically catalog messages pinned to the deal’s Slack channel.”

 According to Bennett, these automations save the company around 10,000 hours of work each year.
 Those hours back mean more than just improved internal efficiencies; it means the ability to handle a larger pipeline, with happier employees and an improved customer experience.

-‘So much of what makes a great borrowing experience is working with a well-organised lending and banking team.
-Everybody working on a deal should know what’s going on in real time, and a borrower should never be asked for the same information twice – or be caught off guard by feedback on information they submitted weeks ago – simply because we’re not all on the same page.’
+“So much of what makes a great borrowing experience is working with a well-organized lending and banking team.
+Everybody working on a deal should know what’s going on in real time, and a borrower should never be asked for the same information twice—or be caught off guard by feedback on information they submitted weeks ago—simply because we’re not all on the same page.”

 Fostering a transparent culture for engineers

-Having built the company’s loan origination system and architected its key integrations with Slack, Chris Caselas is playfully referred to as ‘the Slack whisperer’ by Bennett.
-As Provide’s head of technology, Caselas is responsible for making sure that his team of engineers and IT specialists have the support that they need to be successful, and Slack is critical to his mission.
+Having built the company’s loan origination system and architected its key integrations with Slack, Chris Caselas is playfully referred to as “the Slack whisperer” by Bennett.
+As Provide’s head of technology, Caselas is responsible for making sure his team of engineers and IT specialists has the support it needs to be successful, and Slack is critical to his mission.

 Building an exceptional employee experience

-One of Provide’s most memorable uses of Slack is when the entire team attended a company-wide offsite in Austin, Texas, in 2022.
+One of Provide’s most memorable uses of Slack is when the entire team attended a companywide offsite in Austin, Texas, in 2022.
 The event was significant because the majority of the company had never met each other in person.
-The #austin Slack channel was created and quickly became a basecamp for making introductions, organising outings and sharing entertaining photos and videos of the team’s adventures.
+The #austin Slack channel was created and quickly became a basecamp for making introductions, organizing outings, and sharing entertaining photos and videos of the team’s adventures.

-‘The #austin channel was full of so much happiness,’ says Jess Ehler, Provide’s head of marketing and culture.
-‘There was a constant stream of new “hellos”, people offering open invitations to join in on activities and real-time accounts of all the fun things that were happening.
+“The #austin channel was full of so much happiness,” says Jess Fogal, Provide’s head of marketing and culture.
+“There was a constant stream of new ‘hellos,’ people offering open invitations to join in on activities, and real-time accounts of all the fun things that were happening.
 You could feel the energy buzzing through your phone.
-It was pretty incredible to watch the team bond so quickly.’
+It was pretty incredible to watch the team bond so quickly.”

 Another benefit to Provide’s use of Slack is as a way to monitor employee engagement.
-‘When I see reactions to posts, I know people are paying attention,’ Ehler says.
-‘They’re saying, “Got it!”, showing support and celebrating each other’s wins, publicly and often.
-And right there – summed up in a Slack emoji – are the core values we’re built on.’
+“When I see reactions to posts, I know people are paying attention,” Fogal says.
+“They’re saying, ‘Got it!,’ showing support, and celebrating each other’s wins, publicly and often.
+And right there—summed up in a Slack emoji—are the core values we’re built on.”